SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

 * How much time do you plan to invest in the project before, during, and after the Summer of Code?

-    We expect full time \~35h/week during GSoC.
+    We expect full time \~35h per week during GSoC.
     If you plan to take any vacations over the summer or if you have exams or any other commitments, let us know about it here.

 ## You the programmer

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know SunPy or git.
+Don't worry if you don't know much about SunPy or git/GitHub.
-Many of our students start fresh and we will teach you what you need to know.
+Many of our students start fresh on these topics and we will teach you what you need to know.

 * What platform do you use to code?

 * What is your experience with programming?

 * What is your experience with Python?
+  If you have Python projects or good Python code example, you should link it here.
+  It will be good for us to see the level of Python experience you have.

 * What is your experience with open source software?